xebia/pwa-workshop/README.md

 7. Check out the chrome devtools console to see the workbox debug output.
 Also see the service worker installed in the `service worker` section of the `application` tab in the devtools.
 8. Run lighthouse on your ngrok https url and verify you score 100 points for progressive web app!
-(At the time of writing it seems it falsely says no redirect is done to https and it is not fast enough over 3g)
+(At the time of writing it falsely says no redirect is done to https, see GoogleChrome/lighthouse#2383)
 9. Make a change to `index.html`.
 See how it is not being picked up by refreshing.
-Run `npm run generate-sw` again and generate refresh.
+Run `npm run generate-sw` again and refresh the page.
 The change is still not picked up, but the new service worker is shown as `waiting to activate` in the `service worker` devtools section.
 Close all tabs of the app and re-open them to start using the new service worker.
 This is how users update to the new version of the service worker.
 10. Make a change to `index.html` again and run `generate-sw` again.
 Now update the service worker by using the `skip waiting` link in the service worker devtools section or by clicking the `Update on reload` checkbox.
 Refresh the